 13.5.
-The Authority further notes that since the amount of receipts against deposit works has been adjusted while working out the cost of working capital, therefore, any interest earned on such deposits shall not be adjusted as part of other income.
+Here it is also pertinent to mention that since the amount of receipts against deposit works has been adjusted while working out the cost of working capital, therefore, any interest earned on such deposits shall not be adjusted as part of other income.
 The Petitioner therefore shall ensure a separate disclosure of such income in its audited accounts.
 In case of failure to disclose such income separately, the entire interest income shall be adjusted as part of other income.